 Houston homebuilder Bob Perry contributed another $2 million, bringing his total donations to $8 million.
 New York- based Renco Group Inc., whose subsidiaries include Hummer manufacturer AM General Corp., gave $1 million.

-Muneer Satter, who in June announced his retirement from Goldman Sachs Group Inc., (GS) gave $120,000 to Restore Our Future.
+Muneer Satter, who in June announced his retirement from Goldman Sachs Group Inc., (GS:US) gave $120,000 to Restore Our Future.
 Goldman Sachs employees are the largest source of campaign cash for Romney’s presidential run, according to the Center for Responsive Politics, a Washington-based research group that tracks campaign donations.

 Priorities USA Action, a super-PAC that promotes Obama’s re-election, raised $4.8 million last month, including $1 million from Philadelphia real estate developer Mel Heifetz and $750,000 from New York architect Jon Stryker.